darkwood101/chat262/chat262-sockets/docs/chat262_protocol.md

 ## 1. Introduction

-Chat 262 protocol is request/response protocol that orchestrates communication between a client and a server.
+Chat 262 Protocol is request/response protocol that orchestrates communication between a client and a server.
 The protocol is layered atop TCP/IP.

 The server listens on a TCP socket, on TCP port 61079.
 (This port is in the range reserved for dynamic, private, and ephemeral ports.
 See [here](https://en.wikipedia.org/wiki/List_of_TCP_and_UDP_port_numbers#Dynamic,_private_or_ephemeral_ports).)